PistachioPony/gamesparks-docs/Tutorials/Game engine integrations/CPP Quick Start.md

 	}
 }
 ```
-To output a value from Cloud code, use:
+To output a value from Cloud Code, use:
 ```
 Spark.setScriptData("exampleKey", val);
 ```
-To learn how to use Cloud code and events, check out the using Cloud code tutorial.
+To learn how to use Cloud Code and events, check out the [using Cloud Code](/Tutorials/Cloud Code and the Test Harness/Using Cloud Code.md) tutorial.

 You can also augment your own requests with extra logic to suit your needs.
 To pass any input into a request you will need to do this using 'scriptData'.For this example we're going to send an E-Mail variable with the registration request to save an E-mail reference against our user.